There are two thermal printing methods of thermal printing available:

-Thermal printing works by heat being applied to a material (substrate) which in turn forms an image on that substrate (e.g. paper).
+Thermal printing uses a thermal printhead to apply heat to a label material (substrate) which in turn forms an image on that substrate (e.g. paper).
 The heat comes from a thermal print head – a device with hundreds of ceramic heating elements in a line.

 By passing a material under the print head and switching the heaters on and off an image can be formed on the material.
 The number of ceramic elements in a print head determines its printer resolution.
 The resolution determines how refined the image being printed can be.
 Thermal printers come in 3 common resolutions; 200dpi, 300dpi and 600dpi.

-Thermal printing is not suitable for printing complex images but is excellent for printing text, characters, simple shapes such as boxes and barcodes.
+Thermal printing is not suitable for printing complex images but is excellent for printing text, characters, simple shapes such as boxes, shipping labels, and barcode labels..

 Most thermal printers can print using either direct thermal printing or thermal transfer printing methods.
 Direct thermal printing uses no ink whereas thermal transfer uses an ‘inking’ ribbon to print.